poethan/TransformerCRF/README.md

 alternatively this link also fine [folder-address](https://drive.google.com/drive/folders/1ooyUP91Z5N-LPRsjDhOPZYrp5WpDunLw?usp=sharing).

-# News: our logo is born and displayed
+# News: TransformerCRF-v2 is hosted [here](https://github.com/HECTA-UoM/TransformerCRF)

 On clinical Text Mining: another project/poster presentation from HealTAC2022 is also uploaded on this github page 'Diagnosis Certainty and Progression: A Natural Language Processing Approach to Enable Characterisation of the Evolution of Diagnoses in Clinical Notes'